- Email me

 My guest this week says he has simple requirements of a good story: he wants to be moved.
 And so when he writes he seeks to do the same.
 But he was struggling to get inside the skin of the mother-son duo in his latest novella I’m Ready Now – until some songs took him by surprise.
 He is Nigel Featherstone, an award-winning novelist, short-story writer, creative journalist and founder of an online literary journal – and he’s on the Red Blog with his Undercover Soundtrack.

-character-based fiction, characterisation, characters, contemporary fiction, deepen your story, entertainment, featherstone, fiction, Fix and Finish With Confidence, having ideas, how to write a book, how to write a novel, I'm Ready Now, inspiration, literary fiction, literature, mother son, music for writing, My Memories of a Future Life, Nail Your Novel: Why Writers Abandon Books and How You Can Draft, Nigel Featherstone, novella, polishing, publishing, Roz Morris, story writer, undercover soundtrack, writing, writing a novel - Nail Your Novel, writing life, writing to music
+character-based fiction, characterisation, characters, contemporary fiction, deepen your story, entertainment, featherstone, fiction, Fix and Finish With Confidence, having ideas, how to write a book, how to write a novel, I'm Ready Now, inspiration, literary fiction, literature, mother son, music for writing, My Memories of a Future Life, Nigel Featherstone, novella, polishing, publishing, Roz Morris, story writer, undercover soundtrack, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life, writing to music

 My guest this week turned to writing novels after long years as a children’s rights lawyer representing teenagers in care.
 Her fiction debut, Losing Agir, was launched on Human Rights Day and is a teen thriller about a child in care and a refugee who unite to seek justice.
 Music helped her connect with the realities of her displaced characters’ lives, especially experiences that most of us take for granted – such as a family Christmas.
 She is Liz Fisher-Frank and she’s on the Red Blog talking about Losing Agir and its Undercover Soundtrack.